SUMOTEXT/Sumotext-API-Guide-Legacy/api-docs/receiving-post-data.md

 Sumotext collects data in 3 ways:

-1. *SMS Sticky Sessions* – Sumotext saves user response e.g. “Please reply with your email address!”
+1. *SMS Sticky Sessions* - Sumotext saves user response e.g. "Please reply with your email address!"
-2. *SMS Polls* – e.g. “Reply A (red) or B (blue).”
+2. *SMS Polls* - e.g. "Reply A (red) or B (blue)."
-3. *Web Forms* – submitted via browsers
+3. *Web Forms* - submitted via browsers

 Sumotext can be cinfigured to automatically post to a web service when these events fire.

-### Add a Postback URL
+###Receiving Post Data (API Callbacks)
-To register your web server to receive a POST from Sumotext...
+The Sumotext platform can be configured to send your web server an HTTP request when these events are triggered.
+Follow the directions below to tell Sumotext where to point the HTTP calls:

 1. Log in at [sumotext.com](sumotext.com).
 2. Go to the Settings tab.
 3. Go to the Web Form settings tab.
-4. Click “Edit Post CRM”.
+4. Click "Edit Post CRM".
-5. Check the “Post” checkbox.
+5. Check the "Post" checkbox.
 6. Configure the Post parameters that Sumotext will POST

 #####Sumotext will always post these 5 parameters first